 Neal Moglowsky earned his MS degree in Educational Psychology from UW-Milwaukee and is a Licensed Professional Counselor.
 He completed advanced training in the treatment of anxiety disorders, posttraumatic stress disorder, obsessive-compulsive disorder, and panic disorder.
+Neal also enjoys working with couples.
 He has been intensively trained in Exposure/Response Prevention for the treatment of anxiety disorders, as well as Dialectical Behavior Therapy (DBT) for difficulties regulating emotions.
 Neal has been conducting DBT skills training groups since 1997.
 He also has an interest in integrating mindfulness practices into his clinical work to help increase self-awareness and teach clients how to better control their focus and attention.
 Neal has an infectious sense of commitment and motivation to enhance the health of the clients he works with.
 His goal is to empower his clients to let their values and ethics drive their life choices rather than their emotions and impulses.
+Neal is a Certified DBT Clinician through the Linehan Board of CertificationTM.

 Kim Skerven, PhD

 Kim Skerven is a Licensed Psychologist.
 She earned her BA from Ripon College, MSW from the University of New Hampshire, and PhD in Clinical Psychology from Marquette University.
 She is a strong advocate for Dialectical Behavior Therapy (DBT) and is proud to be a member of the treatment team at the Center for Behavioral Medicine.
 Kim began doing DBT in 1997, and currently conducts individual therapy and DBT skills training group.
-In addition to DBT, Kim's clinical interests include issues relevant to women's lives and working with the LGBT community.
+In addition to DBT, Kim's clinical interests include issues relevant to women's lives and working with the LGBTQ+ community.
 She has experience working with a wide range of issues including depression, anxiety, and relationship concerns.
-Kim is also on faculty at Alverno College, where she is the Chair of the Department of Psychology.
+Kim greatly values getting to know each of her clients individually as a person, because a strong working relationship leads to meaningful therapy.
+Kim is a Certified DBT Clinician through the Linehan Board of CertificationTM.

 Julia Psicihulis, LPC

 Julia L. Psicihulis is a Licensed Professional Counselor.
 Her degrees include an MS in Community Counseling from Mt.
 Mary College and a BA from St. Olaf College.
-Her internship and training experience took place at Rogers Memorial Hospital, where she became the primary therapist and case manager in their residential treatment program for adults with eating disorders and anxiety disorders.
-Since 2009, she has been treating primarily adolescents and adults with eating disorders, anxiety disorders, depression, and general self-esteem and body image concerns.
-Julia joined the Center for Behavioral Medicine in February 2013, and has been undergoing formal training in comprehensive Dialectical Behavior Therapy.
-Julia is dedicated to developing and maintaining genuine, warm, and honest relationships with her clients.
-She has a strong passion for helping them identify and utilize their own personal strengths in ways that enhance the quality of their lives.
+Her internship and training experiences took place at Rogers Memorial Hospital, where she became the primary therapist and case manager in their residential treatment program for adults with eating disorders and anxiety disorders.
+Since 2009, she has treated individuals of all ages with emotion dysreguation, eating disorders, anxiety disorders, depression, and general self-esteem and body image concerns.
+Julia joined the Center for Behavioral Medicine in February 2013, and received extensive training in comprehensive Dialectical Behavior Therapy (DBT).
+She now leads a DBT skills group, and provides DBT and Cognitive Behavior Therapy for her individual clients.
+Julia is dedicated to developing and maintaining genuine, warm and honest relationships with her clients.
+She has a strong passion for helping individuals identify and utilize their own personal strengths in ways that help them build lives worth living.

 Paul Grady, LCSW